Use It or Lose It

 31 ‘When the Son of Man comes in his glory...
 32 … he will separate the people one from another as a shepherd separates the sheep from the goats.

 34 ‘Then the King will say to those on his right, “Come, you who are blessed by my Father; take your inheritance...
 35 ‘“For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, 36 I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.”’

 37 ‘Then the righteous will answer him, “Lord, when did we see you hungry… or thirsty… 39 When did we see you sick or in prison and go to visit you?”

 40 ‘The King will reply, “Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.”

 A life of faithfulness

 - Use it or lose it

 God is generous and kind.
 He gives us so much.
-A ‘talent’ was a huge sum of money – probably equivalent to twenty years’ wages.
-Even the person with one talent was given much.
-In the parable, the talent (this is the origin of the English word ‘talent’) represents not only your money but your gifts, skills, time, energy, education, intellect, strength, influence and opportunities.
+In the parable, the ‘bag of gold‘ (or ‘talent’, as is used in some translations and is the origin of the English word ‘talent’) represents not only your money but your gifts, skills, time, energy, education, intellect, strength, influence and opportunities.

 Be faithful with whatever you have been given.
 It is no good wishing that you had been given more.
 You are simply called to do the best you can with what you have.